Illustration of a surgeon wearing a yellow scrub, standing upright.

 This surgery is not recommended for everyone.
 It may be considered if:

-• You are in good overall health,
+• You are in good general health,

 In many cases, your doctor may recommend starting with drug treatment first.
 If it works well, surgery may be done afterwards to remove the kidney tumour.
 This is called deferred cytoreductive nephrectomy (surgery after medicines).